softwareguru/airflowsummit-website/content/networking/slack.md

 weight: 1
 ---

+**Join the conversation.**

-Join the Apache Airflow slack, the event chat will happen at the #airflow-summit channels.
+Join the Airflow slack, the event chat will happen at the #airflow-summit-attendees channel.

 You will get the last news, contact other participants, speakers, and contact with the sponsors, who will have a lot of surprises for you!